 The Department will use this information for evaluation of proposed amendments.
 Unless marked as ‘in confidence’ and attached to a statement explaining why the submission or parts thereof should not be published, all submissions received will be made public through uploading to the Department’s website.

-The section contains information about the review of Australian Standard AS 2021-2000: Acoustics—Aircraft noise intrusion—Building siting and construction.
+The section contains information about Australian Standard AS 2021-2000: Acoustics—Aircraft noise intrusion—Building siting and construction.

-This section contains general information airport curfews, as well as information about the curfews at Sydney, Adelaide, Essendon and Coolangatta airports.
+This section contains information about the curfews at Sydney, Adelaide, Essendon and Coolangatta (Gold Coast) airports.

 This section contains information about aircraft noise regulations, permit application forms and guidelines for the operation of adventure flights.

-This area discusses the use of transparent noise descriptors in the assessment and management of aircraft noise.
+This area discusses the use of supplementary noise descriptors to provide additional information about aircraft noise to residents living in the vicinity of airports.
 Publications and the latest versions of the Department's aircraft noise transparency software, TNIP (Transparent Noise Information Package), are available for download.

-This section provides information about the Sydney and Adelaide Aircraft Noise Insulation Programs.
+This section provides information about the Sydney and Adelaide Aircraft Noise Insulation Programmes.

 Aircraft Noise Complaints